umdfiresa2024/research-silver-rentals/README.md

 |   20120 | 2019.08.31 | 1836.571 | VA    | Fairfax County | Centreville | 2019-08-31 |      0 |    0 |     8 | 2019 |       0 |        0 |        0 |         1 | 14756.27 |
 |   20120 | 2019.09.30 | 1830.839 | VA    | Fairfax County | Centreville | 2019-09-30 |      0 |    0 |     9 | 2019 |       0 |        0 |        0 |         1 | 14756.27 |

-The frequency of this dataframe is monthly and the cross-sectional unit is the zip code.
+For this dataframe, as well as our treatment and outcome variables, the frequency is monthly and the geographical unit is the zip code.

 ``` r
 names(df2)